Ri0ee/MarkovChain/README.md

 Program generates text from input data using Markov chain.

 Possible arguments:
-[file name] - path to a text file containing input data [result word count] - maximum amount of output words [depth] - amount of words the chance of postfix is based on
+1.[file name] - path to a text file containing input data 2.[result word count] - maximum amount of output words 3.[depth] - amount of words the chance of postfix is based on

+Passed arguments must follow that order.